coralproject/talk-token-example/README.md

 The `yarn issue` command will print an example curl request that can be issued to "retrieve" a user from a "database".
 You can use that request to get a new token that you can pass to Talk.
+Imagine this as the request that your CMS will make in order to get an auth token to inject into the Talk embed on your page.

 `yarn start` will start the issuing server that will respond to token creation requests (`POST /`) and to token lookup request (`GET /`) with those tokens created via the creation request.

+The lookup route (`GET /`) can be used by the `tokenUserNotFound` plugin hook in your Talk plugin where you can pass the token back to in order to exchange for the user information that Talk can use to populate the user.

 ## License